 When Mr. Stein joined the Company, and prior to becoming an NEO, Mr. Stein entered into an employment offer letter with the Company effective August 26, 2020.
 The letter provides for "at will" employment.
 The letter provides that Mr. Stein will receive an annual base salary of \$330,000, and that his annual cash bonus target will be set at 60% of his base salary.
-Mr. Stein also received a cash signing bonus of \$250,000 in January 2021 that must be repaid to the Company should he voluntarily terminate his employment or be terminated for cause within two years of his employment start date.
-In addition, on the first anniversary of his start date, Mr. Stein received an additional signing bonus of \$100,000 that must be repaid to the Company should he voluntarily terminate for cause within one year of receiving the second signing bonus.
-The letter also provides for Mr. Stein to participate in the Company's long-term incentive program and to receive the equity awards during Fiscal 2022 described in the CD&A above.
+Mr. Stein also received a cash signing bonus of \$250,000 in January 2021, prior to becoming an NEO, that he would've been required to repay to the Company had he voluntarily terminated his employment or been terminated for cause within two years of his employment start date.
+In addition, on the first anniversary of his start date, Mr. Stein received an additional signing bonus of \$100,000 that he would have been required to repay to the Company had he voluntarily terminated his employment or been terminated for cause within one year of receiving the second signing bonus.
+The letter also provides for Mr. Stein to participate in the Company's long-term incentive compensation program.
 In addition, the letter provides for Mr. Stein to participate in the Company's severance plans for its executive officers as described below under "Potential Payments Upon Termination or Change of Control."

-GRANTS OF PLAN-BASED AWARDS - FISCAL 2022
+GRANTS OF PLAN-BASED AWARDS - FISCAL 2023

-The following table sets forth summary information regarding the plan-based awards granted to our NEOs during Fiscal 2022.
+The following table sets forth summary information regarding the plan-based awards granted to our NEOs during Fiscal 2023.